Refer to the powersync-swift repo on GitHub.

 Gallery of example projects/demo apps built with PowerSync and Swift.

-The PowerSync Swift SDK currently makes use of the PowerSync Kotlin Multiplatform SDK with the API tool SKIE and KMMBridge under the hood to help generate and publish a Swift package.
-As we move to V1, we are aiming to further reduce or even eliminate the Kotlin Multiplatform dependency, enabling us to fully leverage Swift’s native features and libraries.
-Our ultimate goal is to deliver a Swift-centric experience for developers while maintaining compatibility with the APIs introduced in the Beta to avoid any breaking changes.
+The PowerSync Swift SDK makes use of the PowerSync Kotlin Multiplatform SDK with the API tool SKIE under the hood to help generate and publish a Swift package.
+The Swift SDK abstracts the Kotlin SDK behind pure Swift Protocols, enabling us to fully leverage Swift’s native features and libraries.
+Our ultimate goal is to deliver a Swift-centric experience for developers.

 https://github.com/powersync-ja/powersync-swift.git